 Those long days are another claim to fame in the U.P.
 You can complain about the sun setting at 4:00 pm in January, but the area makes up for those short days in spades once the weather turns warm; summer days here are endless.
-In fact, the U.P. is home to the country’s longest days.
+In fact, the U.P. is home to some of the longest days in the Contiguous United States.
 You may have noticed, the U.P. sits pretty far north, and, if you take a look at a time zone map, you’ll see that it’s also located in the westernmost part of the Eastern Time Zone.
 It’s a recipe for light long past where the sun sets in most places.

-In fact, the longest day the nation sees in 2018 will be right here in the Yoop.
+In fact, the longest day the United States sees in EST in 2019 will be right here in the Yoop.

 Astronomers and other smart people (along with centuries of sky gazers) mark the passage of time by following the path of the sun.
 They call the shortest and longest days of the year the solstices – winter solstice and summer solstice.